-ALS and Viability Reduction of Affected Neurons
+Amyotrophic Lateral Sclerosis and Viability Reduction of Affected Neurons

-An uncommon neuromuscular condition called amyotrophic lateral sclerosis (ALS) is brought on by the progressive degradation of motor neurons (MNs) in the brain and spinal cord.
+An uncommon neuromuscular condition called amyotrophic lateral sclerosis is brought on by the progressive degradation of motor neurons (MNs) in the brain and spinal cord.

 The Ice Bucket Challenge, which attracted famous people, public figures, and athletes from all around the world, successfully raised awareness of this life-threatening disease in 2014.